elem-app/spaceport/docs/CLI.md

 `-p <path>`
 `--primary <path>`
 &nbsp;&nbsp;&nbsp;&nbsp;The path to the primary source of the project.
-This is the source that will be used as a starting point to generate the executable specifications.
+This is the source that will be used as a starting point to generate the testable specifications.
 &nbsp;&nbsp;&nbsp;&nbsp;Cannot be used with the `-a` option.

 `-o <path>`
 `--other <path>`
 &nbsp;&nbsp;&nbsp;&nbsp;The path to the other source of the project.
 This option can be repeated multiple times to add multiple other sources.
-These are the sources that will be used as references to generate the executable specifications.
+These are the sources that will be used as references to generate the testable specifications.
 &nbsp;&nbsp;&nbsp;&nbsp;Cannot be used with the `-a` option.

-### Generating executable specifications
+### Generating testable specifications

 #### Synopsis